-As the country already gained some experiences in conducting inventories and drafting action plans for elimination of pesticides, PCBs, DDT, and unintentionally produces POPs (u-POPs), the elimination of new POPs pesticides, PCBs, DDT, and unintentionally produced POPs (u-POPs), the eliminaton of new POPs pesticides may, to a large extent, to be managed similar to the initial POPs pesticides.
-However, new approach are required to manage the industrial POPs chemicals such as polybrominated diphenyl ethers (PBDEs) and PFOS, due to their global use in industrial processes, products (especially electronic and recycling streams).
-For these chemicals, new inventory analyses in terms of supply chain, material flow and stakeholder analyses are required to meet the challenges of mitigating/ eliminating the hazards and risks associated with the new POPs consumer products and on the market.
+The development of the original NIP has assisted Guinea-Bissau to gain some experience in conducting inventories and drafting action plans for elimination of pesticides, PCBs, DDT, and unintentionally produced POPs (uPOPs), the elimination of new POPs pesticides may, to a large extent, be managed similar to the initial POPs pesticides.
+However, new approaches are required to manage the industrial POPs chemicals such as brominated diphenyl ethers (POP-BDEs) and PFOS, due to their global use in industrial processes, products (especially electronic appliances) and recycling streams.
+For such chemicals, new inventory analyses in terms of supply chain, material flow and stakeholder analyses are required to meet the challenges of mitigating/ eliminating the hazards and risks associated with the new POPs consumer products and on the market.
+Based on the inventory results, the identification and prioritization of new POPs will lead to neww action plans and national POPs proposals needed in implementing the NIP of Guinea-Bissau in accordance with the provisions of Article 7 of the SC.